Midwestern University - Downers Grove

 Mid-Year Termination

 A waiver form submitted at the start of the academic year will apply to all quarters in that academic year; only one waiver is required.
 However, students who enroll at the start of the academic year may waive future terms by submitting a waiver by the term's deadline.
+You cannot be terminated from the plan after the waiver deadline date for the quarter.

 Withdrawal from Classes – Leave of Absence: If you withdraw from classes under a school-approved leave of absence, your coverage will remain in force through the end of the period for which payment has been received and no premiums will be refunded.
+You will also have the option to remain enrolled in the plan for future quarters while you are on LOA.

 Withdrawal from Classes – Other than Leave of Absence: If you withdraw from classes other than under a school-approved leave of absence within 31 days after the policy effective date, you will be considered ineligible for coverage, your coverage will be terminated retroactively, and any premiums collected will be refunded.
 If the withdrawal is more than 31 days after the policy effective date, your coverage will remain in force through the end of the period for which payment has been received and no premiums will be refunded.
 If you withdraw from classes to enter the armed forces of any country, coverage will terminate as of the effective date of such entry and a pro rata refund of premiums will be made if you submit a written request within 90 days of withdrawal from classes.